MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/party-unreal-engine-oss-playfab-plugin-integration.md

 keywords: playfab, multiplayer, networking, unreal, unreal engine, unreal engine 4, unreal engine 5, ue4, ue5, middleware
 ---

-# Quickstart Guide: Integrating OnlineSubsystem PlayFab with the PlayFab Unreal Marketplace Plugin
+# Quickstart Guide: Integrating OnlineSubsystem PlayFab with the PlayFab Unreal Engine Marketplace Plugin

-This quickstart guide will help you authenticate via OSS PlayFab and then re-use that authentication with the PlayFab Plugin.
+This quickstart guide helps you authenticate via OnlineSubsystem (OSS) PlayFab and then reuse that authentication with the PlayFab Unreal Engine (UE) Marketplace Plugin.

 ## Prerequisites
-- Ensure that you've integrated OnlineSubsystem PlayFab as a plugin in your `<game>.build.cs` file.
-In the below example, we've created a toggle option to allow integration, and set a definition to allow for `#ifdef` guarding.
+- Ensure that you integrate OnlineSubsystem PlayFab as a plugin in your `<game>.build.cs` file.
+In the below example, we create a toggle option to allow integration, and set a definition to allow for `#ifdef` guarding.
     ```cs
     // OnlineSubsystem PlayFab Plugin Settings.
     //